 Please stick your necks out and stubbornly stay put on the left, and name this problem.
 Define what it means to be progressive, and not be afraid to inform everyone of the serious risks of alienating/cancelling left-wingers.

-We need to sit these children down, and inform them of the impact of their actions.
-And we most certainly should never reward it with appointments or preselection.
-There needs to be some disincentives in the real world that balance out the seductive incentives on the internet to be a fuckwit.
+We need to sit the children down, and inform them of the political impact and consequences of their actions and behaviour.
+We need to set the tone for how politicians and journalists conduct themselves in this space.
+And we certainly should never reward that kind of behaviour with appointments or preselection.
+There needs to be disincentives in the real world that balance out the seductive incentives on the internet to be a fuckwit.

 We’re better than this.